 What could be more on-brand with autumn than a night sat beside the ice?
-We joke, though, because going to an evening Cardiff Devils match at the Viola Arena is anything but cold.
-There's the fiery energy of the excited crowd in the stands, the warmth of half-time hot dogs (well, third-time, because each match is split into three) and the thrill of watching grown men hurtle across the rink , smashing through anything and anyone that gets between them, the puck and the goal.
+We joke, though, because going to an evening Cardiff Devils match at the Ice Arena Wales is anything but cold.
+There's the fiery energy of the excited crowd in the stands, the warmth of half-time hot dogs (well, third-time, because each match is split into three) and the thrill of watching grown men hurtle across the rink, smashing through anything and anyone that gets between them, the puck and the goal.
 Don't worry if you've not been before; everyone is welcome.

 Royal Welsh Agricultural Society Winter Fair